-Scots Words and Place-names (SWAP) aims to engage the Scottish public in talking about the Scots words that they use and hear around them.
-Any examples of words, their meanings, how they are used and where they are used will help.
-We also want to know about the names of places which use Scots words: how they are pronounced; if people know what they mean; whether they appear on maps or are known through word-of-mouth; even how they look (through uploading pictures).
+Scots Words and Place-names (SWAP) aimed to engage the Scottish public in talking about the Scots words that they use and hear around them.
+The project sought any examples of words, their meanings, how they were used and where they were used.
+We also wanted to know about the names of places which use Scots words: how they were pronounced; if people knew what they meant; whether they appeared on maps or were known through word-of-mouth; even how they looked (through uploading pictures).

-The results of the SWAP project will add to the word collections of Scottish Language Dictionaries and help to form new dictionaries of the Scots language.
-They will also contribute to our knowledge of Scots place-names.
-The information we gather on place-names will be used to populate a comprehensive glossary of Scots place-name elements and to supplement the dictionary-based research which was used to create it.
+The results of the SWAP project were added to the word collections of Scottish Language Dictionaries and helped to form new dictionaries of the Scots language.
+They also contributed to our knowledge of Scots place-names.
+The information we gathered on place-names was used to populate a comprehensive glossary of Scots place-name elements and to supplement the dictionary-based research which was used to create it.

-Scots Words and Place-names is funded by JISC, which supports academic projects in order to encourage digital innovation.
-SWAP is based in the School of Critical Studies, College of Arts, at the University of Glasgow in partnership with the National e-Science Centre (NeSC).
+Scots Words and Place-names was funded by JISC, which supports academic projects in order to encourage digital innovation.
+SWAP was based in the School of Critical Studies, College of Arts, at the University of Glasgow in partnership with the National e-Science Centre (NeSC).